sundarpushker/flask/docs/quickstart.rst

         name = request.args.get("name", "")
         return f"Hello, {escape(name)}!"

-User input can be submitted to the view function via the URL as query paramters (``/hello?name=Bob``).
+User input can be submitted to the view function via the URL as query parameters, like ``/hello?name=Bob``.
 Refer :ref:`the-request-object` for information on how the query parameters are accessed.

 If a user managed to submit ``/hello?name=<script>alert("bad")</script>``, escaping causes it to be rendered as text, rather than running the